Maverik Stadium: Second Romney Stadium

 The stadium retained the Romney name as it was relocated farther north on Utah State's campus to its present location.
 The first game in the current location was played on Sept.
 14, 1968 when the Aggies defeated New Mexico State, 28–12, and the facility was officially dedicated on Sept.
 27, 1969.
-The stadium was financed by a student body which believed in athletics to the extent of underwriting a special bonding assessment for both Romney Stadium and the Dee Glen Smith Spectrum, which serves as home for Utah State's basketball, gymnastics and volleyball teams.
+The stadium was financed by a student body which believed in athletics to the extent of underwriting a special bonding assessment for both Romney Stadium and the Dee Glen Smith Spectrum, which serves as home for Utah State's basketball, gymnastics, and volleyball teams.

 Thanks to a massive volunteer effort in 1980, 10,000 seats were added to the southern bowl which brought the capacity of the stadium to 30,257.
 Prior to the 1997 season, approximately 4,000 chair back seats replaced wooden bleachers on the west side of the stadium.
 Ahead of the 1999 season, new scoreboards were added at each end of the stadium and additional bleacher seats were installed as well.
 New aluminum bleachers replaced wooden bleachers on the lower sections of the east side of the stadium in 2001.
 In 2003, that project expanded to the upper sections.
 Changes in the space allocated for a "seat" by the NCAA reduced stadium capacity to 25,513.

-In the summer of 2004, the bent bluegrass field was replaced with a state of the art synthetic turf by SprinTurf.
-Prior to the 2005 season a new south end entrance, improved concession stands and restroom facilities as well as a widened concourse on the east side of the stadium were completed.
+In the summer of 2004, the bent-bluegrass field was replaced with infilled synthetic turf by SprinTurf.
+Prior to the 2005 season, a new south end entrance, improved concession stands and restroom facilities as well as a widened concourse on the east side of the stadium were completed.

 Merlin Olsen Field

-On December 5, 2009, USU announced that the field at Maverik Stadium (then Romney Stadium) would be named Merlin Olsen Field in honor of Pro and College Football Hall of Fame member and former Aggie Merlin Olsen.
+On December 5, 2009, USU announced that the field at Maverik Stadium (then Romney Stadium) would be named Merlin Olsen Field in honor of the USU alumnus, a member of the professional and college football halls of fame.
 Following Olsen's death in March 2010, Utah State dedicated a statue in his honor in a ceremony held on October 23, 2010.
-The bronze statue, created by Utah sculptor Blair Buswell, depicts Olsen during his college playing days at USU - in full uniform and pads, with his helmet under his arm - and stands outside the south entrance of Maverik Stadium.
+The bronze statue, created by Utah sculptor Blair Buswell, depicts Olsen during his Aggie playing days – in full uniform and pads, with his helmet under his arm – stands outside the stadium's south entrance.

-Following the unveiling of new Utah State athletics logos and prior to the home opener of the 2012 football season, the playing surface on Merlin Olsen Field was replaced.
-The SprinTurf, which was installed in 2004, was replaced by AstroTurf GameDay Grass 3D60 Extreme and the new athletic logo replaced the old at center field.
+Following the unveiling of new Utah State athletics logos and prior to the home opener of the 2012 season, the playing surface on Merlin Olsen Field was replaced.
+The SprinTurf, installed in 2004, was replaced by AstroTurf GameDay Grass 3D60 Extreme and the new athletic logo replaced the old at center field.
 The new end zones are navy blue with the “Utah State” word mark in the south end zone and the “Aggies” word mark in the north end zone, bookended by the new bull logo.